Concatenate Strings in Python: +, +=, join(), and more

 # aaabbbccc

-Even if there are multiple spaces, newlines, or backslashes \ (used as continuation lines) between the strings, they will still be concatenated.
+Even if you insert multiple spaces, newlines, or continuation backslashes (\) between the string literals, they will still be concatenated.

 s = 'aaa' 'bbb' 'ccc'